fazo96/ipfs-boards/README.md

 - Votes
 - Comments
 - Actually nice user interface
-- Ability to run without a backend (it is planned though)
+- Ability to run without a full IPFS node.
+That would require either a backend or the (currently not done) js implementation of IPFS

 Ability to publish stuff in the browser won't be implemented until go-ipfs 0.4 is ready.
-It will probably be ready before the new year, but we're not sure.
+It will maybe be ready before the new year.
-You will be able to publish your blog/pages/profile using a CLI though.
+You will be able to publish your boards/profile/posts using a CLI though.

 ## Components